-Just a decade ago, this woman smelled of baby-powder and vanilla essence, her body camouflaged in inconspicuous- wear, she faced the camera only for family portrait.
+Just a decade ago, this woman smelled of baby powder and vanilla essence, her body camouflaged in inconspicuous- wear, she faced the camera only for the family portrait.
 Her world around her loved ones, the kitchen, the grocery shop and if the times demanded it, a makeshift career.
 She stayed put, she stayed married whether it worked for her or not.

-This demi goddess knows the cosmetic industry like the little lines around her eyes, she know the financial market like the beginning of grey around her temples and she knows how to work both to her advantage.
+This demi-goddess knows the cosmetic industry like the little lines around her eyes, she knows the financial market like the beginning of grey around her temples and she knows how to work both to her advantage.

-The New Diva didn’t just crawl out from under a rock… she stepped out of fire.
-This forty something diva knows that growing old is a happy experience.
+The New Diva didn’t just crawl out from under a rock… she stepped out of the fire.
+This forty-something diva knows that growing old is a happy experience.
 They know that as you grow old in life your happiness should not be declined.

 Older people are just as happy as younger ones, if not more.
 Today’s 40-something Diva does not fear conventions and traditions because she has seen what life is all about, has finished her duties and earns her own living.

 “At age thirty I became a single parent with two kids.
 It was a situation that I was not prepared for.
 It was indeed a very challenging situation for me.
 But then actually the story of discovering myself started.
-Forty is indeed the new twenty five.
-These divas are less inhibited, have more experience of life, more understanding and less hang ups,” adds Rita.
+Forty is indeed the new twenty-five.
+These divas are less inhibited, have more experience of life, more understanding and fewer hang-ups,” adds Rita.

 Vinodini adds, “The most women whom I have met are women who in their forties and fifties and one of them is a mother who is in her sixties.
 She is independent, free and runs her own boutique.
-She can concentrate in her work and in herself more now than in her thirties when she was busier bringing us up.
-In fact with each passing year she is becoming younger and stylish and she understands fashion much more than me.
-She is well travelled and well read.”
+She can concentrate on her work and in herself more now than in her thirties when she was busier bringing us up.
+In fact, with each passing year, she is becoming younger and stylish and she understands fashion much more than me.
+She is well-travelled and well-read.”

 The early years of adulthood are spent with concerns about career, starting a family which was followed by children’s education, buying a house, buying a car- the list is endless.
 But things take a very easy and pleasant turn when you hit your forties.